techlore/go-incognito/Scripts/Section 5/5_ Radios.md

 Additionally, certain apps and programs may publicly reveal your location without your knowledge, opening up the door for stalkers.
 The last concern is surveillance.
-Law enforcement agencies can obtain location data through various methods, some as simple as a court order.
-According to a report by the ACLU, law enforcement agents can track innocent people who happened to be in the vicinity of a crime, so this can impact people who do nothing wrong--and they aren’t alerted when their data is snagged.
+Law enforcement agencies can obtain location data through various methods, some as simple as a court order--or the newest workaround doesn't even require a warrant.
+To add to this, according to a report by the
+ACLU, law enforcement agents can track innocent people who happened to be in the vicinity of a crime, so this can impact people who do nothing wrong--and they aren’t alerted when their data is snagged.
 This doesn’t even include the fact that